Ableton/link/README.md

 ## Test Plan

 To make sure users have the best possible experience using Link it is important all apps supporting Link behave consistently.
-This includes for example playing in sync with other apps as well as not hijacking a jams tempo when joining.
-To make sure your app behaves as intended make sure it complies to the [Test Plan](TEST-PLAN.md).
+This includes, for example, playing in sync with other apps as well as not hijacking a jams tempo when joining.
+To make sure your app behaves as intended make sure it complies with the [Test Plan](TEST-PLAN.md).

 ## Building Link